0x7c13/Pal3.Unity/README.en-US.md

 ```
 Note: You need to first decompress the OG game data to get the .bik videos.
 You can do this by running "ExtractAllCpkArchives" command under "Scenes\ResourceViewer" scene, which decompress all the CPK archives in the OG game data folder to a destination folder you choose.
 All .bik videos will be extracted to the output location once complete.

-## How to Run the game on Handheld Devices
+## How to run the game on handheld devices
 In runtime, all platforms use the Application.persistentDataPath directory to read the orignal game data by default.
 For the specific location of this directory, please refer to the Unity documentation: [Application.persistentDataPath](https://docs.unity3d.com/2022.2/Documentation/ScriptReference/Application-persistentDataPath.html)
 After installing the game on a handheld device for the first time, run it once, then connect the handheld device to your computer and copy the entire The Legend of Sword and Fairy 3 original game directory to the persistent directory.
 If it is The Legend of Sword and Fairy 3, the folder name must be PAL3; if it is The Legend of Sword and Fairy 3 Gaiden: Wenqing Pian, the folder name must be PAL3A.
 For iOS devices, use iTunes to share the folder with the game application.
 You can also copy the files into [StreamingAssets](https://docs.unity3d.com/2022.2/Documentation/Manual/StreamingAssets.html) and use it for the build.

-## How to Switch Between two variants of the game
+## How to switch between two variants of the game
 The version switching is implemented through [Custom scripting symbols](https://docs.unity3d.com/2022.2/Documentation/Manual/CustomScriptingSymbols.html).
 PAL3 corresponds to The Legend of Sword and Fairy 3, and PAL3A corresponds to The Legend of Sword and Fairy 3 Gaiden: Wenqing Pian.
 I added a shortcut button in the Unity editor menu bar for one-click switching (Menu bar->Pal3->Switch Variant->PAL3A).
 After switching, the corresponding game folder will automatically change from PAL3 to PAL3A.

 ## Screenshots with realtime lighting and toon shading enabled